schwittlick/tripoly/tripoly/README.md

-    how to make a pseudo random nr somehow? add timelock so player can only roll dice once per 5 minutes how to read the storage? prolly an api call to tzkt or bcd, to visualize the current state.
+    how to make a pseudo random nr somehow? add timelock so player can only roll dice once per 5 minutes how to read the storage? prolly an api call to tzkt or bcd, to visualize the current state. how can i check for a map as storage in a test?

 ### iteration log